Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Introduction

 where $l$ is the length of the flux rope, $r$ is the minor radius, $B_z$ is the axial magnetic field, and $B_{\phi}$ is the azimuthal magnetic field.
 When the twist exceeds a critical value $\Phi_c$, the system becomes kink unstable and evolves to reduce the curvature of magnetic field lines.
 This process lowers the net magnetic energy of the system and effectively converts the twist into writhe \citep{shafranov1957,kruskal1958,freidberg1982,priest1982}.
 For line-tied magnetic arches (aspect ratio = major radius/minor radius $\approx$ 5), the critical value of the twist parameter, $\Phi_c$, was estimated to be $\approx 3.5\pi$ \citep{torok2004}.
-Although the exact nature of the stored magnetic energy prior to solar eruptions is still a matter of debate, the free magnetic energy stored in sheared magnetic configuration is identified to be a leading candidate in contemporary computer simulations \citep{fan2005, linker2003,gibson2006}.
-The writhe and twist naturally develop in a sheared magnetic configuration, which produce sigmoidal shaped (S- or inverse-S shaped) solar filaments \citep{torok2014}.
-An association between the sign of magnetic helicity and shape of filaments (“S” or “reverse-S”) was suggested by several authors \citep{nakagawa1971}.
-It has been observed that reverse-S shaped structures dominate on northern hemisphere of the Sun while forward-S shaped structures are more abundant on the southern hemisphere \citep{rust1996}.
+Although the exact nature of the stored magnetic energy prior to solar eruptions is still a matter of debate, the free magnetic energy stored in a sheared magnetic configuration is identified to be a leading candidate in contemporary computer simulations \citep{fan2005, linker2003,gibson2006}.
+An association between the sign of magnetic helicity and shape of filaments was suggested by several authors \citep{nakagawa1971}.
+It has been observed that reverse-S shaped structures dominate the Northern Hemisphere of the Sun, while forward-S shaped structures are more abundant in the Southern Hemisphere \citep{rust1996}.
+The writhe and twist naturally develop in a sheared magnetic configuration, which produce sigmoidal shaped (forward-S or reverse-S) solar filaments \citep{torok2014}.
+We note that the total twist in a sheared magnetic configuration may not be accurately estimated using equation \ref{twist} due to underlying assumptions of azimuthal symmetry.

-In this paper, dependence of the writhe of a current-carrying laboratory arched plasma on the magnitude and direction of the overlying (or ambient) magnetic field has been examined.
-We focus our attention on the handedness, magnitude and amount of twisting involved with respect to direction and magnitude of external magnetic field.
-We present our findings and offer discussion in sections below.
-It is worth noting that the system under investigation has plasma current well below the threshold for the kink instability ($\Phi \approx$0.3-2.5).
-Therefore, observed writhe and twist of the current channel is associated with the magnetic shear produced by the combination of arched and overlying magnetic field.
-Emergence of axial plasma jets from the leading edge of the sheared magnetic configuration is another key observation from these experiments.